stockphrase/no-silo/content/courses/FAQs/index.md

 ## No.

-I usually do not take requests for extra comments via email unless there is no other possible way a student can meet with me in person. **However, I am happy to discuss new drafts with students during office hours or at other times by appointment**.
+I usually do not take requests for extra comments via email unless there is no other possible way a student can meet with me in an office hour or at some other scheduled time.
 Considering how easy it is to attach a file to an email, almost every student would seek this additional help.
 As a result, I would be deluged with requests for help, often at the very last minute, making it impossible for me to thoughtfully respond to them all.

+- **However, I am happy to discuss new drafts with students during [office hours](/about/contact) or at other times by appointment**.

 {{< /details >}}